tigerzhang/msgbus_amqp_proxy/README.md

 It connects to multiple rabbitmq brokers, and dispatch messages to them randomly leveraging pg2:get_closest_pid.

+This application is expected to be deployed in the same server with the client.

 ### Usage

 Include this proxy into your project using rebar: